cambiotraining/hpc-intro/index.md

 - How can I run many similar jobs in parallel?
 - How can I access, install and manage software on a HPC?
 :::

+## Materials

+1. [Introduction to High Performance Computing](01-intro.html): what is a HPC cluster and how is it organised?
+1. [Working on a HPC Cluster](02-working_on_hpc.html): how do I access and work from a HPC?
+1. [Using the SLURM Job Scheduler](03-slurm.html): how do I use a job scheduler to run jobs on the HPC?
+1. [Managing Software](04-software.html): how do I access pre-installed software or install it myself?
+1. [Parallelising Jobs](05-job_arrays.html): how can I run many similar jobs in parallel?

 ## Target Audience